Cairi-S/tom-poulson/README.md

 [Tom Poulson - website](http://cairi-s.github.io/tom-poulson)

-This is a full website for classical/contemporary trumpeter, teacher and arranger, Tom Poulson.
+This is a full website for classical/contemporary trumpeter, Tom Poulson.
 Tom is from England but currently lives in Stockholm, Sweden, and is active around the world.

-The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of groups and projects and a contact page to lead potential collaborators to make contact with Tom.
+The website will feature promotional images of both solo and ensemble performances, reviews of concerts, links to external webpages of his groups and projects and a contact page to lead potential collaborators to make contact with Tom.

 It is worth noting that, as a performer, this website is **aimed at both B2B and B2C clients**:
 - B2B are professional orchestras, music clubs and music schools who may be looking for a performer or teacher.